 If you have questions after reading this information or need any help, contact your department liaison, write to ISHelp@trincoll.edu or call 860-297-2007.

 Below are basic guidelines on acceptable ways to share material for a class.
 The guidelines are for copyrighted material.
 If material is not protected by copyright (for example, U.S. publication before 1923) these guidelines do not apply and you have more options for sharing material.
 This chart from the Cornell Copyright Information Center summarizes what US works are in the public domain.

 |Material||Place at Reserves Desk||Link in Moodle||Save File on Moodle||Distribute in Class via Print Out/Photocopy||Course Pack||Use Excerpt / Clip in Powerpoint||Notes|

 If you need print copies of an out-of-print book for students the library may be able to help using a vendor, Lightning Press.

-Library licenses usually forbid saving a file and sharing online and forbid course pack inclusion.
+Library licenses often forbid saving a file and sharing online, and forbid course pack inclusion.
 Link only to original (see instructions for how to create a lasting link less likely to break).

 |Student work||In all cases use only with permission from the student.|

 |Simple data chart, table||NA||Yes||Yes||Yes||Yes||Yes|